LINALIN1979/ptt-add-special-name-list/README.md

 ### How to use
 1. On Ptt, send the article to your email box
 2. On Ptt, clean up all your special name list
-3. Go to your email box and store the article to file (e.g. article.txt)
+3. Go to your email box and store the article to a file (e.g. article.txt)
-4. Use below command to extract users list from article and add to your
+4. Use below command to extract users list from article file and add to your special name list

 ```
 ./main.py -i article.txt -u <your_ptt_id> -p <ptt_password>